-Chief Financial Officer, Dream Impact Trust

-Note 1 - Dream has endorsed the Joint Impact Indicators (JII).
+Meaghan Peloso Chief Financial Officer, Dream Impact Trust Note 1 - Dream has endorsed the Joint Impact Indicators (JII).
 The JII are a subset of the Harmonized Indicators for Private Sector Operations (HIPSO) indicators and the IRIS Catalog of Metrics in topics that are common across investments, including gender, jobs and climate.
 Note 2 - Based on Dream Asset Management Corporation employees, which includes DRM and MPCT.UN employees.
 Does not include employees at Dream recreational properties employees on unpaid leave of absence (e.g. permanent disability, long-term disability, parental leave) or interns Note 3 - Includes members of both the GP and Trust Boards.
 Note 4 - All reduction targets are compared to an established and normalized baseline year, which is 2019 or equivalent baseline year based on best practices.
 Note 5 - Calculations of reductions is based on International Performance Measurement and Verification Protocol (IPMVP) standards.

 Note 6 - Properties under development or redevelopment may be excluded.
 Note 7 - All figures are at 100% project level, as at March 31, 2021.
 These are forecasted figures and are subject to change.

 Canary District Toronto, ON

 Our Impact Pathways

 Dream's Impact Pathways are the internal system we use to measure the impact each investment creates on a consistent basis across the portfolio.
 They allow us to understand, evaluate and effectively communicate the impact we are generating.
 We have outlined our impact pathways to align with our three impact verticals and explicitly to a UN SDG.

-The Impact Management Project (IMP) reached a consensus that impact can be measured across five dimensions, outlined below(1):

-- What are the expected impacts?

-- How much impact will the investment deliver?
-How much is it delivering already?

-- Who will benefit?

-Note 1 - This is the Dream order not the IMP order of dimensions 36 - Contribution What is the contribution of Dream to the impact? - Risk What is the risk the investment doesn't achieve the impact we expect?
+- What are the expected impacts? - How much impact will the investment deliver?
+How much is it delivering already? - Who will benefit? - Contribution What is the contribution of Dream to the impact? - Risk What is the risk the investment doesn't achieve the impact we expect?
 With these five industry dimensions, Dream created the Dream Impact Scoring System.
 The goal is to create the best-in-class impact system for Dream to manage and measure its impact.
 The system is unique to Dream and accounts for Dream's three impact pillars: Environmental Sustainability and Resilience, Attainable and Affordable Housing and Inclusive Communities.

-Zibi Ottawa, ON / Gatineau, QC

-Dream Impact Scoring System
+Zibi Ottawa, ON / Gatineau, QC Dream Impact Scoring System

-Step 1

 This step emphasizes intentionality.
 What activity is Dream doing and what is the expected impact?
 All pathways are linked explicitly to one or more UN SDG, and to a target and indicator under the corresponding SDG.
 All pathways are also connected to one of Dream's three impact pillars.
 This is the process of thinking through and writing down the impact that we are seeking to achieve with an investment, commonly referred to as a logic model in the world of impact investing.
 Note: This step does not produce a score.